antjowie/Aphelion-engine/README.md

 # Aphelion Engine
+> I am redesigning this engine with support to target WebGL.
+See it [here (AphelionWeb)](https://github.com/antjowie/AphelionWeb)

 A cross platform game engine written, made as an educational passion project.
 You can follow the development of this project on the [Trello page](https://trello.com/b/XO0iYUhz/voxelcraft)